 In total 3.7% (n=67) animals revealed significant lesions in the medulla oblongata.
 The most frequent type of lesion was "non-suppurative inflammatory" (40.3%) which suggests a viral etiology, followed by "supparative inflammatory" (28.4%), which indicates a bacterial etiology.
 Follow-up diagnostics identified infections with Listeria monocytogenes, Ovine herpesvirus 2 and Bovine astrovirus CH13; all are known be associated with encephalitis in cattle.
 In addition, Bovine herpesvirus 6, Bovine retrovirus CH15 and, unexpectedly, Posavirus 1 as well as porcine astrovirus sequences were found, for which a causal relationship with the disease needs being further investigated.
-Neurological clinical signs were observed by the farmers in ~50% of the animals with inflammatory lesions.
-Collectively, these data support the notion that a reporting system for neurological disease in cattle in general in combination with a neuropathological examination and follow-up diagnostics could significantly enhance surveillance efficiency.
+Based on these data, we estimated the number of cattle with neuropathological lesions in the adult cattle population to ~300 animals per year (with ~120 cases of non-suppurative encephalitis ~27 cases Listeriosis and ~67 cases with other lesions).
+In the questionnaire survey, nNeurological clinical signs were observed by the farmers in ~50% of the animals with inflammatory lesions.
+In the same one-year time period only -three clinical BSE suspect cases and none for rabies were reported to the authorities, which points towards a very low efficiency of passive surveillance for these notifiable diseases.
+This situation is in sharp contrast to the results of our study, which suggest that at least 150 animals with neurological signs per year are observed by the famers.
+It is likely that these notifiable diseases are not considered as possible cause of the observed clinical signs by the owners, because of a general conception of them being eradicated.
+Collectively, these data Based on these findings, instead of a disease specific notification and laboratory confirmation scheme, we propose support the notion_implementation of that a reporting system for neurological disease in cattle in general in and to combine that ation with -a-neuropathological examination and follow-up diagnostics, -could significantly enhance surveillance efficiency.By these means, we expect a significantly enhancement of surveillance efficiency not only for endemic or eradicated neuroinfectious diseases, but also for newly emerging pathogens in the sense of early warning and preparedness.